 The legalization of sports betting in Pennsylvania has changed the game entirely.
 No longer do you have to trust shady offshore websites and bookies.
 Thanks to regulation, you can be confident that (a) your money is safe and (b) sites will process your withdrawal.

 Legal sportsbooks in PA offer a variety of methods to get a bankroll online.
 They include:

 - Credit cards (Visa/MasterCard)

 - PayNearMe by 7-Eleven

-The availability of deposit methods varies from one sportsbook to another.
+The availability of deposit methods varies from one online sportsbook to another.
 That said, there’s a way to get your online, no matter your situation.

 Credit cards and bank wires are the most convenient way to deposit.
-However, not all banks allow gaming transactions, although betting is now legal in Pennsylvania.
+However, not all banks allow gaming transactions, although sports betting is now legal in Pennsylvania.

 PayNearMe is another option for Pennsylvania sports bettors.
 Start by selecting PayNearMe as a deposit method.
-Then, take the PayCode your PA betting site gives you, and go to your closest 7-Eleven.
+Then, take the PayCode your PA sports betting site gives you, and go to your closest 7-Eleven.
 Finally, give the PayCode and your cash deposit to the cashier.